chike0905/sd-jwt-ts/README.md

 ## Functions
 ### async issueSDJWT(payload, IssuerPrivateKey, HolderPublicKey?, structured?): string
-- Issue a SD-JWT with SVC.
+- Issue an SD-JWT with SVC.
 - Params
   - payload (`Object`): Claims.
   - IssuerPrivateKey (`KeyLike`): Private Key for signing to SD-JWT.
   - (Optional) HolderPublicKey (`KeyLike`): Public Key of expected Holder.
-    - When you provides this param, the SD-JWT includes the public key at `sub_jwk` claim.
+    - When you provide this param, the SD-JWT includes the public key at `sub_jwk` claim.
-  - (Optional) structured (`boolean`): If payload is structured, you keep structure of the payload.
+  - (Optional) structured (`boolean`): If the payload is structured, you keep the structure of the payload.
-    - If you does not use this flag, SD-JWT includes only the top level claims and takes structured claims as a JSON-encoded string.
+    - If you do not use this flag, SD-JWT includes only the top-level claims and takes structured claims as a JSON-encoded string.
 - Output
-  - a string combined a SD-JWT and a SVC by `.` separator.
+  - a string combined an SD-JWT and an SVC by `.` separator.
 - Example
 ```node
 const PAYLOAD = {